Dean: David Dynak

 Web site: www.ucdenver.edu/life/services/asac/Pages/default.aspx

-- The Office of Admissions evaluates the student’s prior transcript(s) and determines an initial set of courses to be transferred.
+- The Office of Admissions will evaluate the student’s prior transcript(s) and determine an initial set of courses to be transferred.
+Admissions will mail a copy of this transfer evaluation to the student.

 - CAM advisors and faculty determine how these courses fit into the student’s degree plan, course by course.
 Students should set up an appointment with a CAM advisor to complete this process by calling 303-556-2279.
 Students may be referred to the faculty for review of courses in the major.